berternie9/fridge_to_fork/README.md

 # Fridge to Fork

-Fridge to Fork is an innovative recipe-finding app designed to help users discover recipes based on the ingredients they have at home.
+Fridge to Fork is a recipe-finding web app designed to help users discover recipes based on the ingredients they have at home.
 Users can filter recipes by cuisine and diet, save their favorite recipes to a personal list, and even record their own recipes.

 ## Features